mohyaz11/OptimumSetupBook/manuscript/Environments.md

 ## Multiple Data Centers

 In the world of the Azure, AWS, Google Cloud, and other cloud providers, it's becoming common to deploy to multiple data centers.
-In some scenarios, you might need to deploy the software in specific intervals.
+In some scenarios, you might need to deploy the software in specific intervals or orders.
 For example, you might deploy to a data center in Illinois before deploying to one in Texas.

 It can be tempting to name your environment "Production [Data Center]" or "Production Omaha."
 You would do this because you might not want to deploy to all data centers at the same time, or because you want to know what version of the code is in each data center.
-Unfortunately this doesn't scale very well.
-Every time you add a new data center, you'd need to adjust many different parts of your infrastructure and configuration.
-You'd have to add a new environment, and add that environment to a lifecycle, you'd need to update variable scopes, and those are just a few of the areas that you would have to manage.
+Unfortunately, this doesn't scale very well.
+Every time you add a new data center, you'll need to adjust many different parts of your infrastructure and configuration.
+You'll have to add a new environment, add that environment to a lifecycle, you'll need to update variable scopes, and those are just a few of the areas that need to be managed.

 One scenario that we've seen is customers deploy to an on-premises data center for dev, test, and staging, but production is hosted in data centers in Illinois and Texas.
 Before pushing to production, they run some sanity checks in a staging environment in Illinois and Texas.
 If you create an environment per data center, you would have seven environments when you only need four.